jhpyle/docassemble/_docs/functions.md

 `valid` for you, but it would be `valid` for the user who started that session.

-You can also use [`interview_list()`] to delete sessions.
-If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's sessions will be deleted.
-You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the ID of the session.

-This function can be useful in interviews that replace the standard list of sessions.
+The [`interview_list()`] function can be useful in interviews that replace the standard list of sessions.
 See the [`session list interview`] configuration directive for more information.

 Note that more than one user can be associated with any given session.
 Unless server-side encryption prevents it, any user who has the